Sydney Trains K set: In service

 In July 2017, asbestos was found in the circuit breaker panels, which is inside the driver compartment of the K sets, with all withdrawn for inspection for a few weeks.
 All have since returned to service.

 After the introduction of a new timetable in November 2017, all K sets were transferred to Sector 2.

 In late 2017 and early 2018, all K sets and C sets were slightly refurbished with all poles and other safety features repainted yellow.

-In 2019, set K96 was withdrawn from passenger service and had Automatic Train Protection (ATP) equipment installed.
-It has conducted ATP testing since then and will be retained following the retirement of the rest of the fleet for this purpose.
+In 2019, set K96 was withdrawn from passenger service and had automatic train protection (ATP) equipment installed.
+It conducted ATP testing and it was initially decided that K96 will be retained following the retirement of the rest of the fleet for this purpose.
+However, in 2022, set K96 was made obsolete and was retired and stripped for parts to keep other K sets in service.

 K sets operate on the following lines: